Surgery on discrete groups: Types

 described in \ts\ref{S - model geometry} formulates the issue, but by no means addresses it.
 In a \ts\ref{S - 2/3 transitive}, we introduce a notion of $\frac 2 3$-transitivity, that goes one step further.

-The problem that arises here (the ``type constructibility problem'') is to \emph{find general conditions on a given type $A$ that insures the existence of sufficiently many complexes (in particular, at least one) of strict type $A$}.
-For example, is there a connected 2-complex of strict type $A\vee B$ provided that there exist connected 2-complexes of strict types $A$ and $B$ respectively, assuming minimal compatibility between $A$ and $B$?
-This is a non trivial question already for $A=\tilde A_2$ and $B=\frac 7 4$, which are combinatorially compatible, and in which case the resulting spaces are typical examples of ``spaces of intermediate rank'' in the spirit of \cite{rd}.
+These considerations raise several questions.
+One is to find general conditions on a given type $A$ that insures the existence of sufficiently many compact complexes (in particular, at least one) of strict type $A$.
+For example, if $A$ and $B$ are two given simplicial types, is there always a compact connected 2-complex of strict type $A + B$ provided that there are such complexes of strict types $A$ and $B$, respectively?
+This certainly requires the types $A$ and $B$ to be ``compatible'', in a combinatorial sense.
+For the two types $A=\tilde A_2$ and $B=A_\MK $, which are combinatorially compatible, this question is discussed in \ts \ref{S - 158}, and the resulting spaces are typical examples of ``spaces of intermediate rank'', in the spirit of \cite{rd}.
+Another question is the accessibility problem raised in \ts \ref{S - cobordisms}.